 Curve Motion is also home to East Anglia's largest play-frame in their soft play area; with tunnels, obstacles, slides and a 6ft vertical drop slide for thrill seeking youngsters!
 Whilst there, you can also treat kids to lunch or dinner in the Curve Bistro.
-Serving a range of homemade meals and snacks smoothies, milkshakes and Paddy & Scotts coffee for the grown ups!
+Serving a range of homemade meals and snacks smoothies, milkshakes and Paddy & Scott's coffee for the grown ups!

-Plan your visit at https://www.curvemotion.uk/
+Plan your visit at the CurveMotion website.

 West Stow Country Park and Anglo Saxon Village

 Spanning 125 acre, West Stow Country Park is home to heathlands, a river, a lake, nature trails and an adventure playground.
 The park is also one of one of England's great archaeological sites; the Anglo-Saxon Village is a fascinating recreation where you can explore history and nature; dress up as an Anglo-Saxon, meet the rare breed pigs and chickens and watch films to discover Suffolk's intriguing story which spans the past 1000 years.

-For an extra-special and unique experience, visit during the annual RingQuest weekend and be transported to J.R.Tolkien's mythical lands, where you can meet a Hobbit or Gandalf himself!
+For an extra-special and unique experience, visit during the annual Ring Quest weekend and be transported to J.R.Tolkien's mythical lands, where you can meet a Hobbit or Gandalf himself!

 Why not turn your day out into a weekend away and book at stay at West Stow Pods; the glamping pods are ideal for families, and the new Pod Hollow; a halfling-inspired subterranean dwelling!

-Plan your visit at https://www.weststow.org/
+Plan your visit at the West Stow Anglo Saxon Village website.

-3. Theatre Royal
+Theatre Royal Bury St Edmunds

-The oldest regency theatre in the country, the Theatre Royal in Bury St Edmunds boasts a jam-packed programme of theatrical productions throughout the year.
-Keep an eye on the Theatre's website for the latest news and announcements on fantastic family theatre to enjoy this year. https://theatreroyal.org/
+The oldest regency theatre in the country, the Theatre Royal Bury St Edmunds boasts a jam-packed programme of theatrical productions throughout the year.
+Keep an eye on the Theatre's website for the latest news and announcements on fantastic family theatre to enjoy this year.

 A great place for kids to let off some steam, the Abbey Gardens are the ideal spot for a picnic and ice cream on a sunny day.
 Take a step back in time and discover the town's fascinating past with a wander through the Abbey Ruins before heading to the children's play area.

 For it is here that was J.K Rowling's inspiration for Harry Potter's birthplace Godric's Hollow.
-In fact, you can see some of the crooked houses and winding streets in Harry Potter ad the Deathly Hallows Part 1, when Harry and Hermione pay a visit to his parents home and resting places.
+In fact, you can see some of the crooked houses and winding streets in Harry Potter and the Deathly Hallows Part 1, when Harry and Hermione pay a visit to his parents home and resting places.